This is the multi-page printable view of this section. Click here to print.

 Global Trusted Pipeline Libraries

-• Check if cicdpaas is set in the Library.
+• Check that cicdpaas is configured in the Library.

 • DevOps Console > Management > Jenkins detail screen > Check the settings in the Global Library tab.